mdn/content/files/en-us/learn_web_development/extensions/testing/html_and_css/index.md

 To use the Mozilla Developer Network (MDN), most people do a search engine search of the technology they are trying to find information on, plus the term "mdn", for example, "mdn HTML video".
 MDN contains several useful types of content:

 - Reference material with browser support information for client-side web technologies, e.g. the [\<video> reference page](/en-US/docs/Web/HTML/Element/video).
-- Other supporting reference material, e.g. the [Guide to media types and formats on the web](/en-US/docs/Web/Media/Formats),
+- Other supporting reference material, for example our [Guide to media types and formats on the web](/en-US/docs/Web/Media/Formats),
 - Useful tutorials that solve specific problems, for example, [Creating a cross-browser video player](/en-US/docs/Web/Media/Audio_and_video_delivery/cross_browser_video_player).

 [caniuse.com](https://caniuse.com/) provides support information, along with a few useful external resource links.
 For example, see <https://caniuse.com/#search=video> (you just have to enter the feature you are searching for into the text box).